madrilene/lenesaile.com/src/en/blog/2021-01-11-technical-details-ineliagestion.md

 So today we just want to take advantage of the benefits of this classic technique.

-In summary the customer has the following advantages:
+In summary the customer has the following benefits:

 1. **Very fast loading times**, because everything is loaded via a CDN.
 Excurso: A CDN (Content Delivery Network) is a network of servers that store caches of static content of a website in various locations around the world.
 When a user visits the website, the content is delivered to them from the nearest server.